Purdue-Space-Program/daq_parser/README.md

 Used to parse, convert, pickle, and pre-process TDMS files from BCLS or other NI daq boxes.

-Written in typed Python for easier linting (pref: ruff)
+Written in typed Python for easier linting (pref: ruff, default config)

 ## Installation